Who We Are

-The Community College League of California is a nonprofit public benefit corporation whose voluntary membership consists of the 72 local community college districts in California.
-Within the League are two major organizations which share a common mission, staff and fiscal resources: the California Community College Trustees (CCCT) and the Chief Executive Officers of the California Community Colleges (CEOCCC).
+The Community College League of California ("The League") is a nonprofit public benefit corporation whose voluntary membership consists of the 72 local community college districts in California.
+Within The League are two major organizations which share a common mission, staff and fiscal resources: the California Community College Trustees (CCCT) and the Chief Executive Officers of the California Community Colleges (CEOCCC).

-In addition, two other organizations are affiliated with the League: the Association of California Community College Administrators (ACCCA); and the California Community College Classified Senate (CCCCS).
+In addition, two other organizations are affiliated with The League: the Association of California Community College Administrators (ACCCA); and the California Community College Classified Senate (CCCCS).
 The League affiliated organizations have many goals and objectives similar to CCCT and CEOCCC and recognize that the sharing of facilities and some resources helps strengthen those common purposes.
-Yet it also is recognized that the League affiliate maintains total independence to pursue the objectives of its members which on occasion may be at variance with the positions taken by CCCT and CEOCCC.
+Yet it also is recognized that The League affiliate maintains total independence to pursue the objectives of its members which on occasion may be at variance with the positions taken by CCCT and CEOCCC.

 CCCT has a 21-member board of directors elected by the 72 local governing boards.
 CEOCCC has a 15-member board of directors elected by the local community college chancellors, superintendents and presidents.
-These boards of the League meet approximately six times a year.
+These boards meet approximately six (6) times a year.
 At those meetings action is taken on education policy issues before the state Board of Governors and the legislature.
 Policy direction also is provided to staff concerning statewide educational policy, research initiatives, publications, workshops, and conferences.

 If you would like to serve on any of the committees, please complete the online membership application.

 Applications will be reviewed within 3 weeks of the application close date.